Channel Menu

 Last updated

-Right-click on a channel name to display the context menu with additional options in the Channel section.
-This can be done for a single channel or for multiple selected channels.
+Right-click on a channel name to display the context menu with additional options.
+These can be applied on a single channel or for multiple selected channels.

 This menu option always pertains to the channel named, which is the one clicked when invoking the menu.
 Selecting this menu command deletes the channel and also removes the behavior if it is the only channel for that behavior.